-Giulio Verdini is Senior Lecturer in Planning at the University of Westminster, Course Leader of the BA Designing Cities and International Coordinator of the Department of Urban Planning and Transport.
-He has spent almost 6 years in China as Lecturer and then Associate Professor in Urban Planning and Design at Xi’an Jiaotong-Liverpool University (XJTLU).
-Founder Co-Director of the XJTLU Research Institute of Urbanisation (2013 – 2016), he has been actively involved in research, mainly focused on urban governance and sustainable local development.
-In particular he has published on urban-rural linkages, urban regeneration and community involvement with increasing attention to China and emerging countries.
-His passion for the historic built environment has materialized in the organization of international workshops for the sustainable management of rural villages in China (since 2012).
-He is currently UNESCO consultant for the topic of culture and rural-urban linkages.
+Giulio Verdini is Reader at the School of Architecture and Cities of the University of Westminster and Course Leader of the BA Designing Cities: Planning and Architecture.
+He has spent six years in China as Lecturer and then Associate Professor in Urban Planning and Design at Xi’an Jiaotong-Liverpool University (XJTLU).
+Founder Co-Director of the XJTLU Research Institute of Urbanisation (2013 – 2016), he has been actively involved in research and action-research, mainly focused on urban governance and sustainable local development.
+In particular he has published on urban-rural linkages, urban regeneration and community involvement, urbanisation in China.

-Involved in the implementation of the UNESCO Recommendation on the ‘Historic Urban Landscape’, he serves as member of the International Advisory Board of WHITRAP, the World Heritage Institute of Training and Research in the Asia-Pacific Region, based in Shanghai.
+He regularly serves as scientific and policy advisor for UNESCO and other associated agencies (WHITRAP, based in Shanghai) for the 2011 HUL (Historic Urban Landscape) Recommendation, the topic of culture and rural-urban linkages, creative cities.
 He is moreover one of the lead contributors of the UNESCO Global Report ‘Culture for Sustainable Urban Development’ (2016) and the Editor of the newly established Routledge Book Series ‘Planning, Heritage and Sustainability.

-He was a visiting scholar at the École des Hautes Études en Sciences Sociale, CNRS - Centre d'Etudes sur la Chine Moderne et Contemporaine in Paris (2013); a visiting research fellow of the Alfa Program, EU-Latin America Cooperation, at the Institute of Urban Theory, Universidad de la Republica in Uruguay (2005); and visiting lecturer at the EU Intensive Programme TESS, Territorial Empowerment and Social Sustainability, in Italy (2012-2014).
+He was a visiting scholar at the École des Hautes Études en Sciences Sociale, CNRS - Centre d'Etudes sur la Chine Moderne et Contemporaine in Paris (2013); a visiting research fellow of the Alfa Program, EU-Latin America Cooperation, at the Institute of Urban Theory, Universidad de la Republica in Uruguay (2005); he is currently Visiting Scholar at XJTLU, in China.

 Over the years, Dr. Verdini has combined his research activities with planning consultancy in Europe and China.
 He graduated in Architecture and holds a Phd in Economics, Urban and Regional Development, from the University of Ferrara in Italy.

-He has been involved in curriculum development of UG and PG programmes in urban planning and design in China.
+He has been involved in curriculum development of UG and PG programmes in urban planning and design in China and the UK.
 He served as Chair of the Learning and Teaching Committee of the Department of Urban Planning and Design, XJTLU, and Programme Director of the Master in Urban Planning, XJTLU.
 He occasionally teaches in capacity building programmes for practitioners in the field of urban conservation and management.
-At Westminster University, he is the Course Leader of the BA Designing Cities: Architecture and Planning’, editing its related BLOG.
-His teaching area is in urban planning, urban economics, planning theory, urban governance and studio-based urban (rural) planning and design projects.
+At Westminster, he is the Course Leader of the BA Designing Cities: Architecture and Planning’, editing its related BLOG.
+His teaching area is in strategic spatial planning, planning theory and research, history of the urban form and urban design.

 1. Culture, creativity and the historic built environment

-He is currently engaged in setting up an international research agenda on the cultural and creative potentials of small settlements.
-For this purpose he was: invited to moderate the Researchers' Forum at the UNESCO International Conference Culture for Sustainable Cities in Hangzhou (December 2015); the co-organiser of an International Seminar at Cité de l'architecture & du Patrimoine in Paris on the cultural dimension of urbanization (February 2016); invited speakers at the Second UNESCO Creative Cities Summit in Beijing (June 2016); invited speaker at the panel on 'Little towns, urban spaces, social communities, reimagined' NanoGagliato Conference in Calabria, Italy (July 2016); invited foreign expert and panelist at the International Forum on 'Small Settlements Conservation' - China Traditional Village Qiandongnan Summit', organized by the People`s Government of Qiandongnan Prefecture, Guizhou Province, in cooperation with WHITRAP Shanghai (October 2016); invited expert at the event 'Culture Urban Future: UNESCO Urban Network on Culture', organised by UNESCO in Paris (January 2017).
-This long-lasting commitment in this field of research has resulted in the appointment of Scientific Advisor for the forthcoming First International UNESCO Conference on 'Small settlements' to be held in China in 2018.
+He is currently engaged in research and policy advice on culture, creativity and sustainable local development.
+For this reason he was: invited to moderate the Researchers' Forum at the UNESCO International Conference Culture for Sustainable Cities in Hangzhou (December 2015); the co-organiser of an International Seminar at Cité de l'architecture & du Patrimoine in Paris on the cultural dimension of urbanization (February 2016); invited speaker at the Second UNESCO Creative Cities Summit in Beijing (June 2016); invited foreign expert at the International Forum on 'Small Settlements Conservation', organized by the People`s Government of Qiandongnan Prefecture, Guizhou Province (October 2016); invited expert at the event 'Culture Urban Future: UNESCO Urban Network on Culture', organised by UNESCO in Paris (January 2017); invited expert at the international meeting on the 'Implementation of the UNESCO HUL Recommendation' organised by WHITRAP in Shanghai (March, 2018); invited panelist at the XII Annual Meeting of the UNESCO Creative Cities Network in Katowice, Poland (June 2018).
+This long-lasting commitment in this field of research has resulted in the appointment of scientific advisor for the forthcoming First International UNESCO Conference on 'Small settlements' to be held in China in 2019.

 2. Sustainable urbanisation and Urban-rural linkages

 He has been the recipient of competitive grants from the Suzhou Social Science and Philosophy Foundation and the Department of Education of the Jiangsu Province.
-His research has been also supported by local governments, international organisations and renowned research institutes (see below).
-He co-chaired the Russel Group China Workshop on ‘Sustainable Cities (2015) in Suzhou and organized several seminars, symposiums and expert workshops on this topic.
-He has just published an edited book for Routledge ‘Urban China’s Rural Fringe.
+His research has been also supported by local governments, international organisations, NGOs and renowned research institutes (see below).
+He co-chaired the Russel Group China Workshop on ‘Sustainable Cities in Suzhou (2015) and organized several seminars, symposiums and expert workshops on this topic.
+He published an edited book for Routledge ‘Urban China’s Rural Fringe.
 Actors, dimensions and management challenges’ (2016).